 How Futures and ETFs Work Together

 An exchange-traded fund (ETF) tracks an underlying asset.
 Be it a commodity, an index, or even a currency, for ETFs to be effective, they need to correlate pretty closely to their desired product.
-And in order to do that, many funds utilize derivatives.
+In order to do that, many funds utilize derivatives.
 Although options, swaps, and forwards are sometimes included in ETFs, it is futures contracts that are implemented the most.

 So, if you are going to invest in ETFs, you need to know what is actually in the ETF.

 The Basics of Futures

-A futures contract is an agreement between a buy and a seller based on an underlying asset.
+A futures contract is an agreement between a buyer and a seller based on an underlying asset.
 The seller agrees to deliver the asset to the buyer at a future date, but the price of the asset is determined on the date of the actual agreement.

 Here is an example: It's currently October, and you want to buy a November oil future for $95.
 The seller takes your $95, and on November’s expiration, he technically owes you a barrel of oil.
 Will you actually get a barrel of oil?
 Probably not, but you will be compensated based on the price of oil on that particular day.

 Futures contracts are formed on many different types of assets.
 There are futures for: